lizhunan/IELTS/speaking/part1-题库.md

 ### Do you care about other’s comments on your appearance?

 Not really.
 In my view, appearance is not important for me.
-I belive many qualities are more important than appearance, such as working ability, learning ability and moral vitrues for a person.
+I belive many qualities are more important than appearance, such as working ability, learning ability and moral virtues for a person.
 Appearance is only a minor factor for a man.

 ## Famous people 9.21